openstack-archive/fuel-plugin-influxdb-grafana/README.md

 Requirements
 ------------

-The InfluxDB-Grafana Plugin requirements are defined in the [Requirements]( http://fuel-plugin-influxdb-grafana.readthedocs.org/en/latest/overview.html#requirements) section of the plugin documentation.
+The requirements are defined in the [Requirements]( http://fuel-plugin-influxdb-grafana.readthedocs.org/en/latest/overview.html#requirements) section of the plugin documentation.

 Known issues
 ------------

-The LMA Toolchain's related issues are listed on [Launchpad]( https://bugs.launchpad.net/lma-toolchain).
+All known issues are listed on [Launchpad]( https://bugs.launchpad.net/lma-toolchain).

 Limitations
 -----------

-The InfluxDB-Grafana Plugin limitations are described in the [Limitations]( http://fuel-plugin-influxdb-grafana.readthedocs.org/en/latest/overview.html#limitations) section of the plugin documentation.
+All known limitations are described in the [Limitations]( http://fuel-plugin-influxdb-grafana.readthedocs.org/en/latest/overview.html#limitations) section of the plugin documentation.

 Installation
 ------------

-The installation instructions of the InfluxDB-Grafana Plugin are provided in the [Installation]( http://fuel-plugin-influxdb-grafana.readthedocs.org/en/latest/installation.html) section of the plugin documentation.
+The installation instructions are provided in the [Installation]( http://fuel-plugin-influxdb-grafana.readthedocs.org/en/latest/installation.html) section of the plugin documentation.

 User Guide
 ----------

 Instructions for how to configure and use the InfluxDB-Grafana Plugin are provided in the [User Guide]( http://fuel-plugin-influxdb-grafana.readthedocs.org/en/latest/user.html) section of the plugin documentation.